-If you are an expat, it is important to have health insurance.
-Health care in most countries is expensive, and if you need to go to the hospital or see a doctor, you will likely end up paying a lot of money out of pocket.
-In this definitive guide, we will discuss the different types of health insurance available for expats, and help you choose the right policy for your needs.
+If you are an expat, it is essential to have health insurance.
+Unfortunately, health care in most countries is expensive, and if you need to go to the hospital or see a doctor, you will likely end up paying a lot of money out of pocket.
+This definitive guide will discuss the different types of health insurance available for expats and help you choose the right policy for your needs.

 What’s An Expat?